vodquang96/django-anymail/docs/esps/postmark.rst

 Status tracking webhooks
 ------------------------

-If you are using Anymail's normalized :ref:`status tracking <event-tracking>`, enter the url in your `Postmark account settings`_, under Servers > *your server name* > Settings > Outbound > Webhooks.
-You should enter this same Anymail tracking URL for all of the "Delivery webhook," "Bounce webhook," and "Opens webhook" (if you want to receive all these types of events):
+If you are using Anymail's normalized :ref:`status tracking <event-tracking>`, set up a webhook in your `Postmark account settings`_, under Servers > *your server name* > Settings > Webhooks.
+The webhook URL is:

    :samp:`https://{random}:{random}@{yoursite.example.com}/anymail/postmark/tracking/`

      * *random:random* is an :setting:`ANYMAIL_WEBHOOK_SECRET` shared secret
      * *yoursite.example.com* is your Django site

-Anymail doesn't care about the "include bounce content" and "post only on first open" Postmark webhook settings: whether to use them is your choice.
+Choose all the event types you want to receive.
+Anymail doesn't care about the "include messsage content" and "post only on first open" options; whether to use them is your choice.

 If you use multiple Postmark servers, you'll need to repeat entering the webhook settings for each of them.